 Laminate countertops offer a huge variety of aesthetic options.
 Because they are made of layers of paper, the choices are nearly endless when it comes to color and pattern.
 Laminate can emulate wood or stone, be a solid color or be bright and sparkly for those who like to make a statement.

 Wood is often easier to fix than other types of counter materials.
 Whereas stone that breaks may be difficult to fill, wood filler is readily available in hardware stores, bonds easily with the cellulose structure and takes to stain and sealant like a champ.
-Because wood scratches relatively easily, even through polish and sealant, it's important to lay down a cutting board any time a knife is used.
+Because wood scratches relatively easily one may want to lay down a cutting board whenever a knife is used.
 It's also a good idea to put mats under structures with sharp bottoms, appliances that move or shake (blenders, food processors), or anything that generates heat (such as a hot pan).

 Marble is a metamorphic rock, which means it is formed of older minerals – mostly calcite and dolomite, often but not always in the form of the sedimentary rock limestone – that have been subjected to extreme pressures and reformed into a new crystalline structure.
 The result is a beautifully "marbled" appearance, with smaller flecks of other minerals scattered throughout: quartz, mica, pyrite and graphite.
 This gives it a similar look to granite, though it is usually quite a bit more uniform.